 List of Craft Shops in the old town:

-- Abraxas: handicrafts and collector’s items.
+- Abraxas: handicrafts and collectibles.

-- for Aromes: natural soap and cosmetics shop.
+- Aromes: natural soaps and cosmetics store.

 - Luzía Workshop: steel and tissue paper to create unique objects.

 - 8m2: objects designed in silver and other materials.

 - Boutique la Eugenia: jewelry with a difference.